1 - Access Cluster

 kubectl apply -f my-lb-svc.yaml

 Code block.
-Deploying Service manifest with kubectl apply command
+Deploy the Service manifest using the kubectl apply command.

 Caution

-- When a type LoadBalancer Service is created, a corresponding Load Balancer service is automatically created.
-It may take a few minutes for the configuration to complete.
+- When a type LoadBalancer Service is created, the corresponding Load Balancer service is automatically created. * It may take a few minutes for the configuration to complete.

-- Do not arbitrarily modify the automatically created Load Balancer service and LB server group.
-Changes may be reverted or unexpected behavior may occur.
+- Do not arbitrarily modify the automatically generated Load Balancer service and LB server group. * Changes may be reverted or cause unexpected behavior.

-- For detailed configurable features, refer to Annotation Detailed Settings.
+- For configurable detailed features, please refer to Annotation detailed settings.

 kubectl get service